aibarrola/Reconnector/README.md

 # Reconnector
-Help keep track of your relationships in your network and remind you to keep in touch.
+A hackathon project to help keep track of your relationships in your network and remind you to keep in touch.

 ## Inspiration
 During the summer, I put myself out there to network and made sure to keep track of everyone I reached out to.
 However, it was difficult to remember which ones I haven't kept in touch with.
 I used Google Spreadsheets to keep track of information such as name, company, job title, last called, contact information, and Google Docs to write down all the insights and advice I got from them.
 However, the UI was hard to figure out which relationship I haven't kept in touch with.
 That is why we built Reconnector. created e wanted to create a website application that allowed users to easily add people to their network and remind them to